Twelve years ago, right after graduating with a BA in Whatever, I packed a school backpack with:

-The striped hat actually formed a big part of my motivation, maybe because at the time all my friends were trying to get into offices and investment banks.
+The striped hat actually formed a big part of my motivation, probably because all my friends were trying to get into skyscraper offices and investment banks at the time.

-But the real Santa discusses employment terms with his reindeer only, so I left the village still wondering how to get a job there.
+But the real Santa discusses employment terms with his reindeer only, so I left the village empty-handed.

-Then, as many as nearly twelve years later and as few as four weeks ago, I bumped into Chris Lovelock.
-He is the man currently in charge of the Santa’s programme recruitment for you to work in Finland; consequently, it goes without saying that he is employed by a British company.
+Then, as many as twelve years later and as few as four weeks ago, I bumped into the man currently in charge of a recruitment programme for you to work in Finland with the real Santa Claus; consequently, it goes without saying that he is employed by a British company.

 (Then tell me who does rule the world).